 If you have been appointed an executor, trustee, or attorney of a loved one or their estate, there are several important legal issues that must be addressed in a timely fashion to protect the estate and the beneficiaries, and to limit your exposure and risk.
 Your first step should be to consult with an experienced estate lawyer as soon as possible before you proceed any further in your new role.

-Arbesman Hamilton LLP and its predecessors have been providing guidance and legal advice to executors, trustees, and attorneys in Toronto for over 60 years.
-Our forward-thinking lawyers help clients understand their legal responsibilities and obligations, provide them with the information they need to make informed decisions, and manage their potential legal liability.
+NULaw and its predecessors have been providing guidance and legal advice to executors, trustees, and attorneys in Toronto for over 60 years.
+Our forward-thinking estate lawyer, Lex Arbesman, helps clients understand their legal responsibilities and obligations, provide them with the information they need to make informed decisions, and manage their potential legal liability.

 An executor is a person appointed by a testator (the person making a will) and named in the will to carry out the testator’s wishes and directions.